Image space projection for low-rank signal estimation: Modified Gauss-Newton method

 \subsection{Computational details of the numerical example from Section~\ref{subsec:basisacc}}

-In Section~\ref{subsec:basisacc}, the example is theoretically constructed.
-In practice, we should generate the series $\tsX_N$ with high numerical precision which is enough for comparison of the algorithms for solution of \eqref{eq:wls} by accuracy.
-The main difficulty is in calculation of $\Proj_{\calZ(\bfa_0^2), \Sigminus}$.
+\paragraph{Construction of the example} In Section~\ref{subsec:basisacc}, the example of an appropriate time series is theoretically constructed.
+In practice, we should generate the time series $\tsX_N=(x_1,\ldots,x_N)^\rmT$ from this example with high numerical precision which is enough for comparing the algorithms, which solve the problem \eqref{eq:wls}, by their accuracy.
+The main difficulty lies in calculating the projection $\Proj_{\calZ(\bfa_0^2), \Sigminus}$.
 The GLRR($\bfa_0$) with $\bfa_0 = (1, -3, 3, -1)^\rmT$ corresponds to the characteristic polynomial $g_{\bfa_0}(t)=(t-1)^3$ with the coefficients taken from $\bfa_0$.
 Therefore, the GLRR($\bfa_0^2$) corresponds to the characteristic polynomial $g^2_{\bfa_0}(t)=(t-1)^6$ and a basis of $\calZ(\bfa_0^2)$ consists of polynomials of degree not greater than $5$.
-To obtain the projection, we use Legendre polynomials \cite{Belousov2014} of degree from $0$ to $5$ calculated at points $x_i$ as a basis of $\calZ(\bfa_0^2)$.
+To obtain the projection, we use Legendre polynomials \cite{Belousov2014} of degree from $0$ to $5$, which are calculated at the points $x_i$ as a basis of $\calZ(\bfa_0^2)$.
 Then the constructed basis is orthogonalized.

-Let us provide details concerning the implementation of the line search at step 8 and the stopping criterion in Algorithms \ref{alg:gauss_newton_vp} and \ref{alg:gauss_newton_our}.
+\paragraph{Line search and stopping criteria} Let us provide details concerning the implementation of the line search at step 8 and the stopping criterion in Algorithms \ref{alg:gauss_newton_vp} and \ref{alg:gauss_newton_our}.
 We implemented the backtracking line search method \cite[Section 3.1]{nocedal2006numerical} in the direction $\Delta_k$ starting from the step size $\gamma = 1$ (the full step) and then dividing $\gamma$ by 2.
 The backtracking stops when

 then $\gamma_k = \gamma$.
 If there is no such $\gamma$ for $\gamma = 1, 1/2, 1/4, \ldots, 2^{-16}$, then we set $\gamma_k = 0$.
 The stopping criterion of the whole algorithm is the equality $\gamma_k = 0$, which means that the current iteration can not improve the approximation to the solution.
 However, this approach has the following issue.
 Let for $\gamma = 1$, which corresponds to the full Gauss-Newton step, the relative change be very small, e.g.,